 Sure, we’ve been on the road for a weeky, travelling from Cairns, Sydney, Singapore to Luang Prabang and my usually disciplined pre-race week routine has been far from normal.
 We’ve dined on deliciously decadent three course dinners accompanied by mojitos and Singapore Slings alongside indulgent breakfast buffets.
-Not ideal preparation.
+Not ideal.
 It’s been far from a regular week with four flights and four hotel stays travelling across four countries so my body clock is a little awry.
 At least there has been terrific hotels at the end of each day (thank you Accor Hotels!) with fabulous treadmill-equipped gyms so the running part of pre-race week has gone to plan.

 But that’s no excuse to miss the start of a race.
 The whole purpose of our trip is to raise funds and run the half marathon.
 Amidst the panic, I’m already thinking how will I explain this to my hosts who have sent me here in good faith: I’m tasked with writing about this event in the wonderful UNESCO town of Luang Prabang as a fundraiser for Lao Friends Hospital for Children.
 There’s other alarm bells ringing in my head as I briefly wonder why my friends didn’t knock on my door?
-I’ve got no time to give it any more thought beyond imagining Annabel and Dennis already at the start line.
+I’ve not got time to give it any more thought beyond imagining Annabel and Dennis already at the start line.